jshafto/app_academy_notes/w2_learning_obectives.md

    - `const` - cannot reassign variable, scoped to block
    - `let` - can reassign variable, scoped to block
    - `var` - outdated, may or may not be reassigned, scoped to function. can be not just reassigned, but also redeclared!
-   - variables always evaluate to value it contains regardless of how it was declared
+   - a variable will always evaluate to the value it contains regardless of how it was declared
 - Explain the difference between `const`, `let`, and `var` declarations
    - `var` is function scoped—so if you declare it anywhere in a function, the declaration (but not assignment) is "hoisted"
       - so it will exist in memory as "undefined" which is bad and unpredictable